20 Good movies to Learn Korean

 This Jang Hang-jun-directed cinema almost covers every dark genre.
 From sci-fi and horror to psychological thrillers and mystery, you have everything.

 The plot revolves around Jin Seok, played by Kang Ha Neul.
-It also includes his family, including his mother, father, and older brother Yoo-seok.
+It also includes his family, including his mother, father, and older brother, Yoo-seok.

 After moving into the new house, he realizes some things odd with his family.